MelsRoughSketch/coredns-forward-w-mark/README.md

 # What is this
 This fork enables the Dial function used by the forward plugin to be executed within a custom Dialer.

+**Note: This version is modified and unsupported by the original authors.
+Do not contact the original project regarding issues with this fork.**

 ## Change
 The following has been added to the *forward* plugin syntax:
 ```txt